umbralcalc/umbralcalc.github.io/_posts/simulating_real_world_systems.md

 Probabilistic thinking gave us a way to reason about its possible trajectories without enumerating them.

-Objectives and learning algorithms gave us a way to fit parameters to data, or to search for the best action-taking policy.
+Objectives and learning algorithms gave us a way to fit parameters to data.

 ```{=html}
 <style>